EU Announcement FAQs

 - Does this mean you are shutting down Eclipse Foundation-US?

 - Does this mean you are shutting down Eclipse Foundation Europe GmbH?

 - Does the Eclipse Foundation have a patent policy?

 - How can I support this move to Europe?

 Q. What is the Eclipse Foundation?

-Established in 2004, the Eclipse Foundation is a Delaware incorporated independent non-profit corporation with operations in Europe, the United States, and Canada.
+The Eclipse Foundation is an independent nonprofit corporation based in Brussels.
 The Foundation provides a global community of individuals and organizations with a mature, scalable, and business-friendly environment for open source software collaboration and innovation.
-The Foundation is home to the Eclipse IDE, Jakarta EE, and over 375 and growing list of open source projects, including runtimes, tools, and frameworks for many technology areas, including:
+The Foundation is home to the Eclipse IDE, Jakarta EE, and over 375 and growing open source projects, including runtimes, tools, and frameworks for many technology areas, including: